-Regardless of its origins, one thing is for sure - Shakshouka is a delicious and hearty dish that is enjoyed by many people around the world.
-The key ingredients in Shakshouka typically include tomatoes, onions, garlic, spices such as cumin and paprika, and eggs.
+Regardless of its origins, one thing is for sure - Shakshuka is a delicious and hearty dish that is enjoyed by many people around the world.
+The key ingredients in Shakshuka typically include tomatoes, onions, garlic, spices such as cumin and paprika, and eggs.
 Some variations may also include bell peppers, zucchini, or other vegetables.

 Eggs are then cracked into the mixture and cooked until the whites are set and the yolks are still runny, creating a creamy and delicious sauce.
 Some variations may also include feta cheese or other types of cheese on top.